 To create a newer world

-To transform the future into the present.
+To translate the future into the past.

 We have no need of false revolutions